 From Atlanta take I-20 East to exit 114.
 Then north onto 441/129.
 Take the business route into Madison’s historic square.
 Go through the square and past the Ford dealership to the Madison bypass intersection.
 Go straight through and 5 1/2 miles to Greenboro.
 The sign for the Inn is on the left.

-Both breakfast and lunch will be at the Inn.
-Dinners will be up to the participants.
 The Farmhouse is able to work with any and all dietary restrictions.
-They will be notified 2 weeks in advance of any these.
 Breakfast is included with lodging.
-Lunches will be ordered for each day and will cost about $15.
+Lunches will be ordered for each day and will cost $15.
+Dinners will be ordered for each day and will cost $18.50.

 All Amounts USD